ministryofjustice/tech-docs-github-pages-publisher/README.md

 The Docker image is pulled by other repository CI/CD and combined with their source code to create documentation websites that meet government technical documents and then push the data to GH Pages.

-The contents of the Docker image will compile markdown files, ie .html.md.erb, into HTML and assets using the GOV.UK [Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/) / [Source code](https://github.com/alphagov/tech-docs-template).
+The contents of the Docker image will compile embedded ruby and markdown files, ie .html.md.erb, into HTML and assets using the GOV.UK [Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/) / [Source code](https://github.com/alphagov/tech-docs-template).

-There are two scripts within the Docker image:
+There are two scripts within the Docker image that both use the middleman gem:

 * [preview.sh](publishing-scripts/preview.sh) - serve the compiled HTML and assets on a localhost port - useful for previewing the site locally
-* [publish.sh](publishing-scripts/publish.sh) - compiles the docs into /docs and pushes it to the gh-pages branch, which GitHub Pages will serve
+* [publish.sh](publishing-scripts/publish.sh) - compiles the docs into a /docs folder, tests the links using htmlproofer and pushes it to the gh-pages branch via Git, which GitHub Pages will serve.

 This image is used by the [MoJ Template Documentation Site](https://github.com/ministryofjustice/template-documentation-site) repository for MOJ technical documentation that gets published to GitHub Pages.

+## Locally

+To run the Docker image locally for development, build the image then run the container from the repository containing the webpage data:

+docker build -t gh-action -f ./Dockerfile .

+docker run -it --rm -v config:/app/config -v source:/app/source -p 4567:4567 --name ghaction gh-action sh ../publishing-scripts/preview.sh

+docker run -it --rm -v config:/app/config -v source:/app/source -p 4567:4567 --name ghaction gh-action sh ../publishing-scripts/publishing.sh

+or

+Start the Docker container:
+docker run -it --rm -v config:/app/config -v source:/app/source -p 4567:4567 --name ghaction gh-action sh

+Copy over the webpage config and source files docker cp config ghaction:/app/ && docker cp source ghaction:/app/

+Inside inside the Docker container:

+../publishing-scripts/preview.sh

+../publishing-scripts/publish.sh

 ## CI/CD